markaplet/byop/README.md

 * Optionally apply common player buffs to prevent damage to players or map (regeneration, weakness, etc)
 * It works well with most downloadable parkour maps
 * Can be used with any parkour map with slight modifications
-* Functions to completly uninstall system from world
+* Functions to completely uninstall system from world
 * No command blocks needed

 ## Game Setup